-Using an optional security cable
+Using an optional security cable (select products only)

-A security cable, which is purchased separately, is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-Security cables are only one of several methods that should be employed as part of a complete security solution to help maximize theft protection.
+A security cable (purchased separately) is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
+To connect a security cable to your computer, follow the device manufacturer's instructions.